This page explains how to browse and manage Compute Engine resources with Cloud Tools for Visual Studio.

 Displaying properties of a Compute Engine VM

-To show the properties of a Compute Engine VM instance, select the VM instance in Google Cloud Explorer.
+To show the properties of a Compute Engine VM instance, select the VM instance in Cloud Explorer.